 As a local school OBHS has a lot to offer its pupils and community, and I look forward to helping the school be the best it can be.

-Mr Jack Eves (Member) – I am a retired single parent, having previously worked in the road haulage industry.
+Mr Jack Eves (Vice-Chairperson) – I am a retired single parent, having previously worked in the road haulage industry.
 I live in Thetford with my son who is in Year 9 at OBHS.
 I am also a Governor at the Diamond Academy in Thetford and Vice-Chair of the Thetford Cluster of schools.
 I have lived in Norfolk for 19 years and find being a School Governor very rewarding.